 Morning: We begin our exploration shortly after breakfast studying the channeled scablands, coulees and pot holes of the Spokane area.
 The unflattering term “scabland” sometimes is applied to rough or barren regions with little or no economic potential.
-J Harlen Bretz established the term “channeled scablands" during his studies that led to his theory that these unusual landscapes had been created by huge, powerful floods that had swept through the Columbia Basin during the Ice Age.
-The scablands in this area have gouged channels which distinguishes the Columbia Basin from tracts of scablands found elsewhere.
+J Harlen Bretz established the term “channeled scablands" during his studies that led to his theory that these unusual landscapes had been created by massive, powerful floods that had swept through the Columbia Basin during the Ice Age.
+The scablands in this area have gouged channels, which distinguishes the Columbia Basin from tracts of scablands found elsewhere.
 Scablands topography normally results from the effects of massive long-term erosion.
 This area is different in that there is evidence that other forces were involved.
-These floods gouged the scablands creating the coulees, channels and potholes which add interest and unusual beauty to the landscape.
+These floods gouged the scablands, creating the coulees, channels and potholes which add interest and unusual beauty to the landscape.

 Lunch: Picnic lunch en-route.

-Dinner: At the hotel's Shoreline A room.
+Dinner: At the hotel's Shoreline B room.

 Evening: Recommended optional walking tour along the Spokane River.
-Join your study leader on a causal walk along the beautiful Spokane River and learn some of the history of Spokane, including the geology, people, events, and what many of the historic buildings represent.
+Join your study leader on a causal walk along the beautiful Spokane River and learn some of the history of Spokane, including the geology, people, events and what many of the historic buildings represent.
 We'll see the spectacular Spokane Falls and the skyline of downtown Spokane as we work our way to the city park (the site of Expo '74, the city's Worlds Fair).
-This is a causal 2 hour walk (round trip) with many stops along the way to rest and learn about this city's fabulous history.
+This is a causal 2 hour walk (round trip) with several stops along the way to rest and learn about this city's fabulous history.

 Activity note: Group departs the hotel between 7:45 and 8 am.
 We travel from Spokane to Moses Lake with a couple of stops along the way.
 The total journey by motorcoach takes about 8 hours.